Jeffersonszn43/Otto-LC-Project/README.md

 - [OttoDIYPython](https://github.com/Jeffersonszn43/Otto-LC-Project/releases/download/v1.0.0/OttoLCMicroPythonLibrary.zip)

-##### The files in the zip folder must be in the same directory as the Micropython program for the Otto LC (Jerry) robot.
+##### The files in the zip folder must be in the same directory as the Micropython program for the Otto LC Jerry robot.
 Instructions on how to bring the files over from your local file explorer to the file explorer of the Raspberry Pi Pico W or H can be found in the setup section above.

-## Project Structure:

 ## Acknowledgements: